 A 10mm or more induration is positive (or 5mm or more for those infected with HIV, or in recent close contact with active TB, or with chest X-ray indicating healed TB).
 If any TST is positive, this must be reported to the School of Nursing.
-The student will require medical follow-up with a chest X-ray, symptom check, and referral to the Tuberculosis Clinic at the Kingston Health Sciences Centre (KHSC).
+The student will require follow-up with a medical assessment & symptom check, a chest X-ray, and referral to the Tuberculosis Clinic at the Kingston Health Sciences Centre (KHSC).

-An annual chest X-Ray and assessment are not required but the student should seek medical attention promptly if they develop symptoms of active TB disease.
+In subsequent years, an annual chest X-Ray and assessment are not required.
+However, the student should seek medical attention promptly if they develop symptoms of active TB disease.

 Previous BCG vaccination is not a contraindication to TB Skin testing unless the individual has a documented positive TST.

 A student must provide proof of vaccination or immunity to Varicella: